Avison Young

 Avison Young is a global commercial real estate services firm, headquartered in Toronto, with more than 100 offices in 20 countries.
 Avison Young was founded in 1978.

+In February 2019, Avison Young acquired UK-based real estate advisory firm GVA, with the two companies combining under the Avison Young brand.
+Following the acquisition, the company employed around 5,000 real estate professionals across 120 offices in 20 countries.

+In February 2024, Avison Young reached an agreement to restructure its financial obligations.
+The company said the transaction would reduce its financial obligations by more than half and provide additional capital, while no day-to-day operational or headcount changes were expected.

 Services

 Avison Young offers commercial real estate services for occupiers and investors, including transaction, management, financial and advisory services.

 History

 Formed by the union of Graeme Young & Associates of Alberta (1978) and Avison & Associates of Ontario (1989) and British Columbia (1994), Avison Young was created in 1996.
 Over the next decade, new offices opened in Toronto West (1997), Montreal (2002), Winnipeg and Regina (2004), Halifax (2006) and Ottawa (2007).

 The firm's Canadian offices merged into Avison Young (Canada) Inc. in 2008.
 Since then, Avison Young has grown from 11 Canadian offices and 293 professionals (including 53 principals) to 5,000 employees in more than 100 offices in 19 countries.

+In September 2026, Avison Young, overseeing work by UK contractor Buckingham Group, was adjudged to have over-claimed at least £7.69m for earthmoving work at a SEGRO development near Coventry in 2023.